jindrichmynarz/dissertation/parts/fusion.md

 As Klyne and Carroll state, *"RDF cannot prevent anyone from making nonsensical or inconsistent assertions, and applications that build upon RDF must find ways to deal with conflicting sources of information"* ([2002](#Klyne2002)).

 In line with the principle of separation of concerns, data fusion expects equivalence links between conflicting identities to be provided.
-However, it is not limited to mechanical application of the equivalence links produced by linking.
+However, it is not limited to a mechanical application of the equivalence links produced by linking.
 Its particular focus *"lies in resolving value-level contradictions among the different representations of a single real-world object"* ([Naumann et al., 2006](#Naumann2006), p.
 22).

 Viewed from the perspective of data fusion, linking is a way to discover identity conflicts.